07 Jul 5 Secrets of Turning a Crisis into an Opportunity for Success

 An enduring result of the pandemic will certainly be tales of everyday citizens reaching out to support their neighbors and strangers in need.
 Take a look around your community and you will see both big and small gestures by people helping each other.
 There is no better time than the present to ride this wave of community vision by assisting local non-profits and educational institutions, and fostering an atmosphere of better-paying, more meaningful employment.
 Not only is joining with and supporting your local community noble, but it is also important and beneficial.
 Being a good corporate citizen and giving back correlates with greater retention and more passionate employees.
 Another study by marketing research agency Mintel discovered that 73% percent of consumers consider the charitable activities of a business when considering a purchase.

 The coronavirus crisis is certainly one of those life-changing events that will stand as a point of change in history.
 Institutions that are open and willing to adopt a new way of thinking and follow through on making a change will put themselves in a position to lead rather than follow in the new business environment.
 We all have to survive this crisis, so why waste our pain?
 Take advantage of this once in a lifetime learning experience and make a change for the better.

-To ensure your company has the best tools for adapting and prospering, call us today at (336) 850-5400 or chat with us during business hours by clicking the chat icon on the lower-right of your screen.
+To ensure your company has the best tools for adapting and prospering, call us today at (336) 544-4000 or chat with us during business hours by clicking the chat icon on the lower-left of your screen.
 We are proud to be a local Greensboro, North Carolina-based business with many 5-star reviews!